Pin It

 Love Popeyes Biscuits but want a lighter version?
 Try these simple swaps:

-• Use white whole wheat flour for added fiber without changing the texture much
+• Use white whole wheat flour for added fiber without changing the texture noticeably

-• Skip the honey butter glaze to save 60 calories per biscuit
+• Skip the honey butter glaze and save about 60 calories per biscuit

 Equipment You'll Need